Alalakh: Alalakh IV

 However, according to the archaeological site report, this statue was discovered in a level of occupation dating several centuries after the time that Idrimi lived.
 But recently, archaeologist Jacob Lauinger considers the statue and inscription can be dated to Woolley's Level III (/II), c.
 1400-1350 BC, around 50 to 100 years after Idrimi's lifetime.
 There has been much scholarly debate as to its historicity.
 Archaeologically-dated tablets recount that Idrimi's son Niqmepuh was contemporaneous with the Mitanni king Saushtatar.
 This seems to support the inscription on the statue claiming that Idrimi was contemporaneous with Barattarna, Saushtatar's predecessor.

-The socio-economic history of Alalakh during the reign of Idrimi's son and grandson, Niqmepuh and Ilim-ilimma, is well documented by tablets excavated from the site.
+The socio-economic history of Alalakh during the reign of Idrimi's son and grandson, Niqmepuh and Ilim-Ilimma I, is well documented by tablets excavated from the site.
 Idrimi is referred to rarely in these tablets.

 In the mid-14th century BC, the Hittite Suppiluliuma I defeated king Tushratta of Mitanni and assumed control of northern Syria, then including Alalakh, which he incorporated into the Hittite Empire.
 A tablet records his grant of much of Mukish's land (that is, Alalakh's) to Ugarit, after the king of Ugarit alerted the Hittite king to a revolt by the kingdoms of Mukish, Nuhassa, and Niye.

+Alalakh III and II

+During the period of 1350 BC, Alalakh was incorporated into the Hittite Empire.
+Nevertheless, recent interpretations of this period by archaeologists indicate that, following the destructions of Level IV, the Alalakh castle complex was successively rebuilt three times.
+So Alalakh may have continued functioning as a capital city.

-The city was largely abandoned by 1300 BC.
+According to Eric Cline, the city was largely abandoned by 1300 BC.
 A small Hittite post was known to be there during the reign of Ammištamru (II) of Ugarit, who ruled c.
 1260-1235.
-The site was reoccupied in Iron Age (c.
-1200-600 BC), but the port of Al Mina took its place during this period.
+The Kingdom of Mukish was no more.
+But according to D'Alfonso (2007), there were two major phases in the Hittite administration of their new northern Syrian territories.
+The first one dates to the reign of Mursili II.
+Apparently, "one feature of this phase was the prominent role of the court of Aleppo as bench for the Syrian legal cases."
+The second was a mature phase that started around 1270 BC after some period of uncertainty.
+During this phase, the main court of jurisdiction had shifted from Aleppo to Karkemis, which then seems to have acquired even greater powers.

+During the 14th and 13th centuries BC, great quantities of Mycenaean pottery had arrived to Syria-Palestine, a lot of it from Cyprus.
+Alalakh was the northernmost location where this Mycenaean IIIA:2-III:B pottery is found, along with Ugarit.
+Significant quantities of this pottery have been discovered in Alalakh.